brockar/docker-media-server/readme.md

 # Recommended

 - Set this up on a laptop or cpu that you don't use and can be on all day.
-- Install Debian without GUI (GNOME), this will consume less resources and you won't need it.
+- Install Debian without GUI, this will consume less resources and you won't need it.
-- For the system you only need 30gb, the rest will be for your files.
+- For the system you only need 30GiB, the rest will be for your files.
 - Connect the laptop/pc via ethernet, wifi can get slow or slow down your wifi for all other uses.
-- Do not open ports, use WireGuard.
+- Do not open ports, use [WireGuard](https://www.wireguard.com/)/[Tailscale](https://tailscale.com/).
 - Seed the files at least 1.0 ratio.

 # Requirements